cloud-gov/cg-site/content/ops/contingency-plan.md

   * Perform the change on the local copy of the repository
   * Manually deploy the change by provisioning a Concourse jumpbox container, copying in the repository,  and executing any required steps by hand.

-When the distruption is resolved, Cloud Operations with push any changes made to the appropriate repositories in GitHub to restore it to the current known good state.
+When the distruption is resolved, Cloud Operations with push any changes made to the appropriate repositories in GitHub to restore them to the current known good state.
+Cloud Operations will monitor Concourse to ensure it redploys any changes pushed to GitHub and then verify the system is in the expected state after all automated deployments complete.

 #### Disruption lasting more than 7 days
 * Cloud Operations will and configure [GitLab Community Edition](https://about.gitlab.com/) to newly provisioned instances